jasonlanderson/graf/README.md

 ## How it works?
 GRAF collects and stores GitHub information in its local data warehouse using a GitHub API wrapper called Octokit.
 Through Octokit, GRAF gathers information on every *Pull Request* and *Commit* for the selected repositories.
 Once this data has been successfully collected, our application allows the user to generate figures that are customized by timeframe, repository, company, etc.

 Company affiliation is determined by querying each GitHub user's profile.
-If a user does not have an affliated company listed on their profile, the application then checks to see whether the user is a member of any corporate Github organizations.
+If a user does not have an affiliated company listed on their profile, the application then checks to see whether the user is a member of any corporate Github organizations.
 If they are not, the user email is used to determine company affiliation.

 ## What statistics are available?
-These are the available metrics and options through the Analytics page:
+These are the available metrics and options found on the Analytics page:

 **Metrics**
 * Commits